 4.6.1 The legal position is that no Council is permitted to write off the deficit balance of any school.
 Assistance towards elimination of a deficit balance may be available through the allocation of a cash sum, from the authority's school budget.
-Such funds are determined annually by the Schools Forum through de-delegation from mainstream maintained schools
+Such funds are determined annually by the Schools Forum through de-delegation from mainstream maintained schools or from a centrally held budget specified for the purpose of expenditure on special schools and pupil referral units.

-4.7 Balances of closing and amalgamating schools
+4.7 Balances of closing and replacement schools

-When a school closes any balance, whether surplus or deficit, reverts to the Council.
+4.7.1 When a school closes any balance, whether surplus or deficit, reverts to the Council.
 Where in the funding period, a school has been established or is subject to a prescribed alteration as a result of the closure of a school, the Council may add an amount to the budget share of the new or enlarged school to reflect all or part of the unspent budget share (including any surplus carried over from previous funding periods) of the closing school for the funding period in which it closes.